-New and Expanded Urban Road Code Areas and Bicycle-Pedestrian Priority Areas
+New and Expanded Urban Areas

-The Master Plan of Highways and Transitways is an appropriate place for modifying Urban Road Code and Bicycle-Pedestrian Priority Area boundaries.
-In preparing the plan, a review of existing areas was conducted and potential modifications were identified for consideration with this technical update.
-These locations are summarized in Table 18 and displayed in Figures 16 through 19.
-The intent of any change was to make these boundaries consistent with existing or planned urban character, including zoning.
+The Master Plan of Highways and Transitways is an appropriate place for modifying Urban Road Code boundaries.
+In preparing the plan, a review of existing Urban Road Code areas was conducted and potential modifications were identified for consideration with this technical update.
+These locations are summarized in Table 19.
+The intent of any change was to make the Urban Road Code boundaries consistent with existing or planned urban character, including zoning.